+Lexington Cemetery Short Street

+West Main Street

-7. PARKER PLACE.
-The Italianate style brick house on the left was built in 1871 by a prominent Lexington banker, John B. Wilgus.
+- 7. PARKER PLACE.
+511 West Short Street.
+The Italianate-style brick house on the left was built in 1871 by a prominent Lexington banker, John B. Wilgus.
 It was an orphanage from 1907 to 1975.

-Lincoln's grandmother), who lived in an earlier house at this address.
-A Parker family cabin from the late 1700s was moved here in 1988 from a location near the Lexington airport.

-8. ST. PAUL ROMAN CATHOLIC CHURCH.
-This Gothic Revival style church, with its graceful 218-foot-tall spire, was dedicated in 1868.
+The Parker name refers to Elizabeth Parker (Mary Todd Lincoln's grandmother), who lived in an earlier house at this address.
+A Parker family cabin from the late 1700's was moved here in 1988 from a location near the Lexington airport. - 8.
+ST. PAUL ROMAN CATHOLIC CHURCH.
+501 West Short Street.
+This Gothic Revival-Style church, with its graceful 218-foot-tall spire, was dedicated in 1868.
 The clocks were added in 1883.

-Turn left at Broadway and walk north towards West Second St.

-9. LEXINGTON OPERA HOUSE.
+Turn left at Broadway and walk north towards West Third St. - 9.
+LEXINGTON OPERA HOUSE.
 "The best one-night stand in America" was the reputation this hall gained shortly after its opening in 1887.
 Al Jolsen, Will Rogers, Fannie Brice, Lillian Russell and the Barrymores are among the stars who have graced its stage.
 An elaborate 1906 production of "Ben Hur" included an onstage chariot race.
-Local and touring drama groups and The Lexington Ballet have performed here since it was restored in 1975.
+Local and touring drama groups and The Lexington Ballet have performed here since it was restored in 1975. - 10.
+BROADWAY.

-10. BROADWAY.
 Until the mid-1800s, Lexington's main north-south street was named Main Cross.
 Lexington's first courthouse was built in 1782 at the northwest corner of Main and Broadway, and this area was the city's early commercial center.
-Hotels stood at the intersection of Broadway and Short during the mid-1800s.

-11. WEST SECOND STREET.
+Hotels stood at the intersection of Broadway and Short during the mid-1800s. - 11.
+WEST SECOND STREET.
 A church has stood at the southwest corner of Second and Broadway since 1808.
 The Broadway Christian Church building now located here was built in 1917.
 Many of the houses on Broadway between West Second and West Third were built before the Civil War.
 (To view other residential architecture from 19th-century and early 20th-century Lexington, take a side excursion west on West Second or West Third streets.)

-Cross Broadway and continue north toward West Third St.

-12. LEXINGTON HISTORY MUSEUM.
-Originally established in 1998, the Lexington History Museum - now known as LexHistory, is dedicated to telling the stories of Lexington's rich heritage.
-In the fall of 2023, the museum reopened to the public in the historic Thomas Hunt Morgan House.
-Dr. Hunt Morgan was the 1933 recipient of the Nobel Prize in Physiology or Medicine and was the first in Kentucky to receive the honor.
-Tours and hours vary seasonally, admission charged.

-Turn right at West Third St.
+Turn right at West Third St. - 12.
+TRANSYLVANIA UNIVERSITY.

-13. TRANSYLVANIA UNIVERSITY.
 "Transy," established in 1780, is the oldest college west of the Allegheny Mountains.
 Among its graduates have been 50 U.S. Senators, 101 Representatives, three Speakers of the House, 36 governors, and 34 ambassadors.
 Famous alumni include Jefferson Davis, President of the Confederacy, and Texas settler Stephen Austin.
-Campus tours are given by appointment; call (859) 233-8242.

-14. PATTERSON CABIN.
-Built around 1783 by Robert Patterson, one of Lexington's founders and a Transy trustee, this cabin was moved from Lexington to Dayton, Ohio, in 1901 by Patterson's grandson.
+Campus tours are given by appointment; call (859) 233-8120. - 13.
+PATTERSON CABIN.
+Built about 1783 by Robert Patterson, one of Lexington's founders and a Transy trustee, this cabin was moved from Lexington to Dayton, Ohio, in 1901 by Patterson's grandson.
 In 1939, it was brought back and placed on the Transylvania Campus.

-15. OLD MORRISON.
+14. OLD MORRISON.
 Transylvania's second administration building was built between 1830 and 1834 to replace an earlier main building that burned.
 Architect Gideon Shryock, who also designed the original state capitol in Frankfort, is credited with introducing the Greek Revival style to Kentucky.
+Visitors are welcome.
+Call ahead at (859) 233-8120 to see a third-floor museum of artifacts from the university's early 19th-century medical school.
 Continue walking on Third St. and turn right onto North Upper St.

-16. ST. PAUL AFRICAN METHODIST EPISCOPAL CHURCH.
+15. ST. PAUL AFRICAN METHODIST EPISCOPAL CHURCH.
+251-253